Beware of Freeware Shopping Carts

 Free Shopping Cart Frequently Asked Questions

-What is free shopping cart hosting?
+- What is free shopping cart hosting?

-Numerous commercial and open-source shopping carts are available, and many of them are offered in hosting plans, either as preinstalled features or as one-click installs.
-Many e-commerce hosting plans come with a choice of several pre-installed shopping carts, along with other software commonly used on e-commerce sites.
-In many cases, these free shopping carts are good enough for most users.
+Numerous commercial and open-source shopping carts are available, and many of them are offered in hosting plans, either as pre-installed features or as one-click installs.
+Many ecommerce hosting plans come with a choice of several pre-installed shopping carts, along with other software commonly used on ecommerce sites.

-How many different types of free shopping carts are there?
+- How many different types of free shopping carts are there?

 - Open-source shopping carts are the most popular option because they can be freely distributed and modified.
 Many are available for leading content platforms such as WordPress, Drupal, and Joomla, and many are bundled in hosting packages.

 There are dozens of open-source shopping carts, but some of them are more popular than others.
-The best-known solutions are Zen Cart, Agora, Broadleaf Commerce, osCommerce, Magento, OpenCart, Prestashop, Zeuscart, Commerce.CGI, Spree, LiceCommerce and Loaded Commerce.
+The best-known are Zen Cart, Agora, Broadleaf Commerce, osCommerce, Magento, OpenCart, Prestashop, Zeuscart, Commerce.CGI, Spree, LiceCommerce, and Loaded Commerce.

-Are free shopping carts really free or will I have to pay later on?
+- Are free shopping carts really free or will I have to pay later on?

-What about hardware and software requirements?
+- What about hardware and software requirements?

 Free shopping carts are designed with compatibility and interoperability in mind.
 Most of them are designed to be integrated into popular content management systems like WordPress.
 As long as your server can host a standard CMS, you should experience no compatibility issues, so there is nothing to worry about.

-What is the biggest downside to using free shopping carts?
+- What is the biggest downside to using free shopping carts?

-Can I use free shopping carts in a Windows environment?
+- Can I use free shopping carts in a Windows environment?

-Most free shopping carts are very scalable and should be able to meet the needs of most merchants.
+Most free shopping carts are quite scalable and should be able to meet the needs of most merchants.
 However, in case you expect to grow rapidly, and want professional support and extra features, freemium shopping carts could be worth considering.
 You don't have to pay upfront, but if your business grows, you can simply pay for a subscription and get access to more features and full support.

-Are free shopping carts secure?
+- Are free shopping carts secure?

-Security is always a concern, especially in e-commerce.
+Security is always a concern, especially in ecommerce.
 Luckily, shopping cart developers take it seriously and most of them update their products on a regular basis.
 Still, it is always a good idea to do a bit of research and look at the track record of each shopping cart under consideration.